 📎📎 📎 Download the BrainKraft Product Launch Framework poster

 Do your sales channels have experience selling to potential customers in the market segment?

 Assuming you have a great product the next thing to consider is your team’s ability to compete.
 It’s one thing to have the ability to sell, but the ability to compete is at a completely different level.

-Every market segment works a little different.
-Knowing those differences can help your marketing team and sales team successful compete.
+Every market segment works a little differently.
+Knowing those differences can help your marketing team and sales team successfully compete.
 It’s more than calling on a different prospect.
 It’s understanding how things work in a market segment full of potential customers.

 Never assume the way it works in one market segment is the same for all market segments.
 You’ll spend a lot of money, commit a lot of resources, and get nothing in return.